 The Company leases all realty used as its production and warehouse facilities, corporate headquarters, commercialization operations center and research and laboratory facilities.
-None of these three leases include the characteristics specified in ASC 842, Leases, that require classification as financing leases and accordingly, these leases are accounted for as operating leases.
-These leases provide remaining terms between 3.0 years and 6.5 years, including renewal options expected to be exercised to extend the lease periods.
+None of these three leases include the characteristics specified in ASC 842, Leases, that require classification as financing leases and, accordingly, these leases are accounted for as operating leases.
+These leases provide remaining terms between 2.8 years and 6.3 years, including renewal options expected to be exercised to extend the lease periods.
 Measurement of the operating lease liability reflects an estimated discount rate of 16.9% applied to minimum lease payments, including expected renewals, based on the incremental borrowing rate experienced in the Company's latest collateralized debt refinancing.
-For the three months ended March 31, 2020, total operating lease expenses under these leases was \$442, including variable lease expenses such as common area maintenance and operating costs totaling \$106.
+Right-of-use assets recorded upon adoption of ASC 842 totaled \$4,048.
+For the three- and six-month periods ended June 30, 2020, total operating lease expenses under these leases totaled \$377 and \$819, respectively, including variable lease expenses such as common area maintenance and operating costs totaling \$60 and \$166, respectively.
+Total payments to these lessors during the six-month period ended June 30, 2020 were \$633.